IntelliJ IDEA supports unit testing of PHP applications through integration with the PHPUnit testing framework.

 IntelliJ IDEA generates a default run configuration and starts a run/debug test session with it.

 Open the test file in the editor, right-click the call of the test and choose Run '<test_name>' or Debug '<test_name>' from the context menu.

 Open the target file in the editor, right-click the desired test target, that is, a class or a method being tested, and either chooseor press Ctrl+Shift+T.

 From the popup menu, select the tests to be executed.
-For multiple selection use Ctrl (⌘ for macOS) and Shift keys.
+For multiple selection use Ctrl and Shift.

 Press Ctrl+Shift+F10 to run the tests selection.

 After a test session is over, IntelliJ IDEA automatically creates a run/debug configuration with its Test scope set to Composite.
-See Run/Debug Configuration: PHPUnit for details.
+See PHPUnit for details.

 Save an automatically generated default configuration